BettercareHealth/bettercare/facilitators-guide/fg-0-5-intro.md

 ### Infection Prevention and Control

-*Infection Prevention and Control* was written for nurses, doctors, and health administrators working in the field of infection prevention and control, particularly in resource-limited settings.
+*Infection Prevention and Control* was written for nurses, doctors and health administrators working in the field of infection prevention and control, particularly in resource-limited settings.
 It includes chapters on IPC programmes, risk management, health facility design, outbreak surveillance and antimicrobial stewardship.

 ## Format of the courses